 My photography is usually the result of serendipity.
 Although it does happen, I don’t tend to go out with a preconceived shot in my head, seeking a specific arrangement of things that tell that exact story.
 Rather, I keep my eyes and mind open for an alignment of things that convey their story to me.
-I look for the narrative in abandoned urban landscapes, with their fading echoes of lives lived.
+I look for the essays in abandoned urban landscapes, with their fading echoes of lives lived.
 I travel to places that fill me with awe and wonder at our universe, reminding me that while it took eons for Mother Nature to create these vast landscapes, our human time here is relatively insignificant.
 I try to capture what silence looks like.
 These are the stories I look to tell through my lens.

 The way I present my photographs in printed form is just as much part of my artistic consideration as the composition.
 I may print on canvas, or on metal, or use an older technique like gum bichromate.
 The decision is entirely dictated by the mood of the piece.
 I want to make sure that the final result that ends up on your wall enhances that story.

 Most of my life and work experiences have revolved around communications in some fashion.
 In the early days, it was through music and the performing arts.
 When I joined the business world, it morphed into the written word.
 Now I tell my stories through digital photography.
 (For those who like to know, I use a Panasonic Lumix mirrorless camera.)